 Don’t worry, they are pretty hardy, and won’t be bothered by frost.
 So you have plenty of time to get them all pulled before the cold fall weather comes.

-Do You Harvest Onions Before They Flower?
+Can You Harvest Onions After They Flower?

 You should not let them flower because that will steal all the energy from the bulb, making it super small.
 Which means there won’t be much left for you to eat.